MontiCore/monticore/docs/BestPractices-Language-Design.md

 ### Making Transitively Inherited Grammars Explicit?
-* When the grammar inclusion hierachy becomes larger, there will be redundancy.
+* When the grammar inclusion hierarchy becomes larger, there will be redundancy.
   In:
   ```
     grammar A { .. } ;